leechristie/advent-of-code-2023/README.md

 ## Progress

 Below is a table of my progress.
-Row headings hypterlink to AoC problems.
+Row headings hyperlink to AoC puzzles.
 Column headings hyperlink to my solutions.
-What I am working on is indicated with the following key:
+What I am working on is indicated with the following key.
+Blank cells are unstarted.

 ⭐️ Solved ・ 📝 Started ・ ❌ Blocked